Pluscuamperfecto: The Spanish Tense That’s Way Easier Than It Sounds

 Sounds like something that could kill you, right?
 Wrong.
 It’s just water.

 Often we see scary-sounding things and think they must be difficult.
 But don’t make that assumption when you get to the Spanish pluscuamperfecto.

-That second sentence—the one using the verb “had”—is the English equivalent of the Spanish pluscuamperfecto.
 This article will give you a full crash-course on how, when and why to use the Spanish pluscuamperfecto—plus cool songs in which this tense is used.

-Everything You Need to Know About the Spanish Pluscuamperfecto
+- How to Conjugate the Spanish Pluscuamperfecto

 What Is the Pluscuamperfecto?